-An automated pullback acquisition will start rotation and pullback of the Makoto[TM] Controller and catheter imaging core.
-This action will also start the collection and recording of both IVUS and NIRS data when used with a Dualpro[TM] IVUS+NIRS catheter or just IVUS data when used with a Infraredx Clarispro[TM] HD-IVUS catheter at the pullback rate set by the user.
+An automated pullback acquisition will start rotation and pullback of the Makoto[®] Controller and catheter imaging core.
+This action will also start the collection and recording of both IVUS and NIRS data when used with an IVUS+NIRS capable catheter or just IVUS data when used with an HD-IVUS only capable catheter at the pullback rate set by the user.